Estimating Causal Effects for Binary Outcomes Using Per-Decision Inverse Probability Weighting: Introduction

 \section{Introduction}

-\readd{Mobile health interventions that provides individual-level support has been undergoing fast growth \cite{silva2015mobile}.
-Smartphone- or wearable-based messages and push notifications are used for promoting antiretroviral adherence, smoking cessation, and weight maintenance \cite{free2013effectiveness, battalio2021sense2stop, klasnja2021quality}.} A novel experimental design, micro-randomized trial (MRT), was proposed in recent years for developing such interventions and has been increasingly used by domain scientists \cite{dempsey2015, liao2016sample, klasnja2015microrandomized, rabbi2018sara}. ``Micro-randomization'' refers to the repeated randomization among treatment options (e.g., delivering a message or not) in the trial.
+Mobile health interventions that provide individual-level support have been undergoing fast growth \citep{silva2015mobile}.
+Smartphone- or wearable-based messages and push notifications are used for promoting antiretroviral adherence, smoking cessation, and weight maintenance \citep{free2013effectiveness, battalio2021sense2stop, klasnja2021quality}.
+A novel experimental design, micro-randomized trial (MRT), was proposed in recent years for developing such interventions and has been increasingly used by domain scientists \citep{dempsey2015, liao2016sample, klasnja2015microrandomized, rabbi2018sara}. ``Micro-randomization'' refers to the repeated randomization among treatment options (e.g., delivering a message or not) in the trial.
 Such randomization can occur 100s or 1000s of times within each participant.
 For example, in Sense2Stop, a smoking cessation MRT, randomization occurs every minute for 10 days.
-In HeartSteps II \cite{spruijt2022advancing}, a physical activity MRT, randomization occurs every 5 minutes for 90 days.
+In HeartSteps II \citep{spruijt2022advancing}, a physical activity MRT, randomization occurs every 5 minutes for 90 days.
 We describe a typical MRT design in Section \ref{subsec:data-structure}.

-\readd{As a result, MRT data consist of longitudinal treatments and outcomes.} These outcomes are called ``proximal outcomes'', because they are measured in near-term after each randomization and are often the direct target of the interventions.
-The primary and secondary analyses of an MRT focus on the causal excursion effect of the treatment on the proximal outcome and the effect moderation by baseline variables and time-varying contexts. \readd{Causal excursion effects provide information on whether the intervention is worth further investigation (through assessing the overall effect) and, if so, how one might improve the intervention (through assessing effect moderation by contextual information).} We formally introduce causal excursion effect in Section \ref{subsec:cee-definition}.
+As a result, MRT data consist of longitudinal treatments and outcomes.
+These outcomes are called ``proximal outcomes'', because they are measured in the near term after each randomization and are often the direct target of the interventions.
+The primary and secondary analyses of an MRT focus on the causal excursion effect of the treatment on the proximal outcome and the effect moderation by baseline variables and time-varying contexts.
+Causal excursion effects provide information on whether the intervention is worth further investigation (through assessing the fully marginal effect) and, if so, how one might improve the intervention (through assessing effect moderation by contextual information).
+We formally introduce the causal excursion effect in Section \ref{subsec:cee-definition}.